mohit20195/Aircargo-Analysis-with-SQL/README.md

 # ✈️ AirCargo SQL Project

 This project demonstrates a complete SQL-based solution for managing and analyzing data in an air cargo system.
+It includes everything from raw data and queries to advanced features like views, stored procedures, and index optimization.

 ## 📂 Project Structure